9xeb/purplesec/README.md

 ```
 $ ./purplesec volumes
 ```
-Edit logs sources for analyzers to read accordingly:
+Edit logs sources for analyzers to read accordingly (currently only Crowdsec):
 ```
 $ ./purplesec logs
 ```